-we are Pure Love Uganda!
+We are Pure Love Uganda!

-Pure love Uganda is a child support organization from Uganda, which deals with helping the most vulnerable children of Uganda today, to help other important children tomorrow, with a keen orientation towards health, education, peace, performing and creative arts.Through our friendship and partnership with various professionals, we have been able to provide comprehensive school support, food, health care, creative skills training and basic accommodation for numerous orphaned and less privileged children from the streets, slums and other such poor communities.
+Pure Love Uganda (PLUG) is a child support organization from Uganda, whose endeavour is to help the most vulnerable children of Uganda today, inorder for them to help other children tomorrow.
+PLUG has a keen orientation towards healthcare, education, peace communication, performing and creative arts.Through our friendship and partnership with various professionals, we have been able to provide comprehensive school support, food, healthcare, skills training and basic accommodation for several orphaned and less privileged children from the streets, slums and other such poor communities.

 Plug Kids are a testimony